 - Try frozen or canned vegetables as these may be cheaper than fresh and will keep for longer avoiding food spoiling

-- Try to have a vegetarian meal each week using eggs or lentils
+- Mix up your meals by including a vegetarian meal each week using eggs or lentils – cheap and nutritious

 - Add some canned kidney beans, lentils (or other legumes) to mince dishes or stews to make the meal go further

-- Buy bulk items that will last such as breakfast cereals, rice, pasta and baked beans
+- Buy bulk items that will last, such as oats, rice, pasta and baked beans

 - Stop and think if you really need the novelty packaging.
 If you don’t need the storage container then try to pick the foods in plain packaging